 - Raw materials

-You can think about BOMs and Parts in the following way: (UPDATE THIS GRAPHIC)
+You may think about Catalogs, BOMs and Parts in the following way: